2008 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2008 Satin Finish Special Strike Penny Value

-The 2008 Satin Finish Special Strike penny was produced exclusively for uncirculated mint sets, utilizing burnished planchets and enhanced striking techniques that created a distinctive matte-like surface finish.
+The 2008 Satin Finish Special Strike penny was produced exclusively for uncirculated mint sets, using burnished planchets and enhanced striking techniques to create a distinctive matte-like surface.
+These coins were part of the broader Satin Finish series that ran from 2005 through 2012.

-With a limited mintage of 745,464 sets, these coins feature sharper detail definition compared to regular circulation strikes through the use of special presses with increased force.
-The burnishing process involved planchets tumbling against polishing media to achieve the characteristic satin texture, positioning these coins between standard business strikes and mirror-finish proofs.
+With a limited mintage of 745,464 sets, these coins feature sharper detail definition than regular circulation strikes due to the use of special presses with increased striking force.
+The burnishing process involved planchets tumbling against polishing media to achieve the characteristic satin texture — positioning these coins visually between standard business strikes and mirror-finish proofs.

-While representing the final satin finish Memorial cent from Philadelphia, market values remain modest with most auction examples trading in the $15-37 range at MS68 grades, reflecting their status as a modern collector variety rather than a significant rarity.
+Most auction examples trade in the $15–$37 range at MS68 grades, while the finest specimens in SP69RD can approach higher values.
+These modest prices reflect their status as a modern collector variety rather than a significant rarity.

 2008 Satin Finish Special Strike Penny (RD) Price/Grade Chart